almondheil/almondheil.github.io/source/_posts/2024-07-06-TIL-stopping-dns-leaks-openvpn.md

 ## My solution to the leak

-I ended up solving my DNS leak using the `update-systemd-resolved` script from
+I ended up solving my DNS leak using the update-systemd-resolved script from
 <https://github.com/jonathanio/update-systemd-resolved>{:target="_blank"} (not to be confused with
-the `openvpn-update-resolv-conf` script, which is similar in intent but didn't work for me).
+the openvpn-update-resolv-conf script, which is similar in intent but didn't work for me).

-I also tested out `vpnfailsafe`, but this turned out to not be what I wanted--when I disconnect my VPN, that's an expected part of the workflow since none of my school resources work when connected to a VPN. `vpnfailsafe` treats this as a fail state and cuts of connectivity altogether, which isn't what I wanted.
+I also tested out vpnfailsafe, but this turned out to not be what I wanted--when I disconnect my VPN, that's an expected part of the workflow since none of my school resources work when connected to a VPN. vpnfailsafe treats this as a fail state and cuts of connectivity altogether, which isn't what I wanted.

-## Notes for installing `update-systemd-resolved`, from across two distros
+## Notes for installing update-systemd-resolved, from across two distros

-I got the `update-systemd-resolved` script running properly on both Arch and Fedora 40 because I've been in a silly distro-hopping mood again, so I have some helpful notes from each distribution that highlight some subtleties in running the script
+I got the update-systemd-resolved script running properly on both Arch and Fedora 40 because I've been in a silly distro-hopping mood again, so I have some helpful notes from each distribution that highlight some subtleties in running the script